Ancient China: What Is Voice?

 In French, students start reading longer passages, and begin writing their own short stories, “free writes,” as they become more familiar with the French written language.
 Students practice their French writing skills by communicating with their pen pals in our partner school in Beaugency, France.

 Music Theory and Choir: All students in the Fourth and Fifth Grades participate in the Far Brook Choir and study sight-singing, theory, vocal tone development and choral part-singing.
-Students rehearse for the Thanksgiving Processional in the fall semester, studying repertoire focusing on the harvest.
-The Spring Concert provides an opportunity for the Choir to sing alone, without the assistance of the older students, in a formal concert setting exploring themed-repertoire.
+Students rehearse for the Thanksgiving Processional in the fall semester, studying repertoire focusing on the harvest, which they perform with the more advanced ensemble, Group.
+The Spring Concert provides an opportunity for the Choir to sing alone, without the assistance of the older students, in a formal concert setting exploring themed repertoire.

-For students in the Fifth Grade, Choir continues to provide an opportunity to merge note-reading skills with the voice, independent of a student mentor/partner.
+For students in the Fifth Grade, Choir continues to provide an opportunity to merge note-reading skills with the voice.
 Tracking words and notes on the musical score while continuing to learn to produce and support a beautiful singing tone and following a conductor remain a continued goal.

-Orchestra: Students join the Far Brook Orchestra once they reach a certain level of proficiency in their musical skills.
+Orchestra: Students in Grades Fifth through Eighth join the Far Brook Orchestra once they reach a certain level of proficiency in their musical skills.
 The Orchestra plays in Morning Meeting and at the Spring Concert.
 Many students who participate in Orchestra also perform in the annual Recital Night in the spring.

 Art: While in art, Fifth Graders create their own original mosaic designs utilizing glass tiles.
-The images they imagine incorporate themes from Greek mythology, supporting their study of Ancient Greek culture and civilizations.
-Students begin by designing their own personalized Greek-inspired insignia on paper, focusing on the importance of layout and design, as well as the meaning of color and symbolism in Ancient Greek art.
+Students begin by designing their own personalized insignia on paper, focusing on the importance of layout and design, as well as the meaning of color and symbolism in art.
 Students continue to evolve their 2-dimensional ideas and finally realize them in 3-dimensional glass mosaic format.
 Students develop the basic and historical approaches and techniques to tile arrangement, which they incorporate into their original, hand-tiled mosaic insignia; a modern-day nod to a significant and ancient art form.

 Woodshop and Design Thinking: In the Fifth Grade Woodshop mini, students design kinetic sculptures.
 Using cams, gears, and driveshafts, these sculptures are brought to life using hand tools as well as digital design tools.
 The combination of digital and physical tools allow students to fully explore their creativity.
 The students independently examine challenges as they arise and work collaboratively as they explore the trial and error process that is a natural part of original design.
 Woodshop projects at this level make use of all the tools that have been mastered over the span of the student’s time at Far Brook.